 - 4 Select Enter Master and User Passwords and press the Enter key. - 5 Select Continue on the warning screen and press the Enter key. - 6 Enter the master password twice and press the Enter key.
-The password should be up to 32 alphanumeric characters (including spaces) long. - 7 Enter the user password twice and press the Enter key.
-The password should be up to 32 alphanumeric characters (including spaces) long. - 8 At the confirmation prompt, press the Enter key. - 9 Press the Esc key and then the ← or → key to select the Exit tab. - 10 Press the ↑ or ↓ key to select Exit Setup and press the Enter key.
+The password should be up to 32 alphanumeric characters long (including spaces). - 7 Enter the user password twice and press the Enter key.
+The password should be up to 32 alphanumeric characters long (including spaces). - 8 At the confirmation prompt, press the Enter key. - 9 Press the Esc key and then the ← or → key to select the Exit tab. - 10 Press the ↑ or ↓ key to select Exit Setup and press the Enter key.
 At the confirmation prompt, press the Enter key.